Professor Daryl Higgins, Dr Gabrielle Hunt, Douglas Russell, and Shayini Rattambige from Institute of Child Protection Studies

 Gallup Inc., a global analytics and advisory firm known for its public opinion survey research expertise.

-Funding from three separate donors to ACU's Data for a Safer Church project in partnership with Gallup makes this the largest ever philanthropically funded research project in ACU's history.
+Funding from three separate donors supports the Data for a Safer Church project.
+This is the largest ever philanthropically funded research project in ACU's history.

-To provide local Church authorities with data that measures the effectiveness of their safeguarding efforts and identify gaps in creating safe environments.
+To provide local Church authorities with data that measures the inculturation and saturation of their safeguarding efforts and identify gaps in creating safe environments.

-The data will assist the Pontifical Commission for the Protection of Minors in its annual reporting obligations on Church policies and procedures for safeguarding.
+The data will provide the Pontifical Commission for the Protection of Minors (PCPM) key data, which will feed its analysis and subsequent Annual Report on Church Policies and Procedures for Safeguarding.

-We have partnered with Gallup to conduct a global study that measures progress towards child safeguarding.
-The study involves conducting surveys across the population to understand their views about and experience of safeguarding in Catholic Church ministries, including schools, health care, lay ministries, as well as parish life in a range of countries.
+We have partnered with Gallup and the PCPM to conduct a global study that measures progress towards child safeguarding.
+The study involves conducting surveys across the population to understand their views about and experience of safeguarding in key Catholic Church contexts, including schools, health care facilities, lay groups, as well as parish life in a range of countries.
 The survey has been designed to be applicable and implemented across any country.

-Gallup, with support from the Institute of Child Protection Studies, has designed and tested a survey instrument on child safeguarding.
+Parties to the Safer Church Survey project have designed and tested a survey instrument on child safeguarding.
 For implementation of the anonymous survey, Gallup has put in place safeguarding protocols, training for local partners collecting the anonymous data, as well as undertaking cognitive testing in multiple countries.
 These are all to ensure that the final safeguarding questionnaire performs consistently across languages, levels of education and cultures.
-The survey is designed to capture specifically the experiences of those with direct experience of different Catholic Church ministries, as well as the general population.
+The survey is designed to capture specifically the experiences of those with direct experience of different Catholic Church ministries, as well as the general, national population.

-Of the 2000 participants, half are a representative sample of the population, and half are targeted to those who are actively engaged in one or more catholic ministry context: churches, schools, healthcare clinics, and other lay-ministries.
-The model used to collect data is now being deployed in five other countries across the globe, to get a population-level understanding of the typical Catholic layperson's experiences of safeguarding in their country, across all types of ministries.
+Of the 2000 participants, half are a representative sample of the population, and half are targeted to those who regularly attend one or more catholic ministry contexts: churches, schools, healthcare facilities, and other lay-ministries.
+The model used to collect data is now being deployed in an additional five countries across the globe, to get a population-level understanding of the typical experience of safeguarding in the given countries, across all types of ministries.
 The survey includes items about how safe children are in different settings, what behaviours are acceptable, whether people know how to report concerns, and views on leadership and accountability.

 Some of the questions ask about things that could make children safer and prevent child abuse, including preventing child sexual abuse, assisting in reporting and ensuring safety for children if they are harmed, and holding perpetrators to account.